 Telecommuting makes staying home the easiest way to go to work.
 Options include working from home or satellite work centers, also known as telecenters, which are equipped with multiple workstations and office support.
 Millions of people go to work simply by picking up their phones or turning on their computers - saving themselves and their companies millions of dollars.
 Need guidance on establishing a telework program?
 Check out this guide from MD Commuter Choice.

 Building a robust commuter benefits program includes supporting employees who walk, run, or bike for part or all of the commute.
 Here are a range of ideas to consider:

 - Become a Capital Bikeshare Corporate Member and provide a subsidized membership to your employees.

 - Install lockers and shower facilities to support employees who walk, run or bike to work.

 - Install bike parking racks, lockers, and cages for secure, weather-proof bike parking.

-- Consider providing a benefit to employees who do not use another commuter benefit, like reimbursement for bike tune-ups or biking and walking gear.
-Starting July 1, 2022, you may be able to claim 50% of those monthly subsidies back through the Maryland Commuter Tax Credit!
+- Consider a benefit to employees who do not use another commuter benefit, like reimbursement for bike tune-ups or biking/walking gear.

 Integrating active commuting options into your health and wellness plans can be an easy way to encourage healthy commuting.
-RideSmart Commuter Solutions can help you build your active commuting program.
+RideSmart Solutions can help you consider options that work best for your business.